velo-autonomus/wordpress-theme/README.md

 This is the official Wordpress-Theme of https://velo-autonomus.de

 ## License
-This theme is licensed under the GNU General Public License Copyright (C) 2020 Moritz Ahrens
+Copyright (C) 2020 Moritz Ahrens

 This program is free software: you can redistribute it and/or modify